wandeber/agnese/README.md

 #### Simple mapping example:

-One of the most awesome things about this module is you can keep all your mapping info in a
+One of the most awesome things about this module is you can keep all your mapping info in a separate JSON file.

 ##### map-info.jsonc